mvolkmann/blog/src/lua.md

 string.gsub returns a new string, and the number of occurrences that were replaced.

-Add a table of Lua operators that list them in precedence order from highest to lowest. can you set a variable to a condition to get a Boolean value? while variable and function names can use camel case, the Lua community seems to prefer using underscores.
+can you set a variable to a condition to get a Boolean value?